Parkdale (provincial electoral district): 1951

-Parkdale's northernmost boundary was the east-west C.P.R. tracks, just north of Dupont Avenue.
-The northern boundary then went east untilLansdowne Avenue.
+Parkdale's northernmost boundary was the east–west CPR tracks, just north of Dupont Avenue.
+The northern boundary then went east until Lansdowne Avenue.
 It then went south to Wallace Avenue.
 It then went east along Wallace's south side to Brock Avenue.
 The boundary then went south along Brock Avenue to Queen Street West.
 It went east again, along the south side of Queen until Elm Grove.
 It went south along Elm Grove until King Street West.
 At King Street West, it went west along King's north side until Spencer Avenue.
 The boundary then moved south along Spencer's western side all the way to the southern boundary, Lake Ontario.
-The western boundary started on the eastern edge of the Humber River, going north to the C.N.R.
-Lakeshore tracks.
+The western boundary started on the eastern edge of the Humber River, going north to the CNR Lakeshore tracks.
 It went east along these tracks to the city limits, at the western edge of High Park.
 The western boundary continued in a straight-line north to Bloor Street West, near Wendigo Way.
 It continued eastwards to Indian Road.
 It then travelled north along Indian Road to Humberside Avenue.
-From there it travelled along western C.N.R. tracks until it met up with the northern boundary at the east-west C.P.R.tracks.
+From there it travelled along western CNR tracks until it met up with the northern boundary at the east–west CPR tracks.

-1955, 1959 & 1963
+1955, 1959, and 1963

-Parkdale's northernmost boundary was the east-west C.P.R. tracks, just north of Dupont Avenue.
+Parkdale's northernmost boundary was the east–west CPR tracks, just north of Dupont Avenue.
 The northern boundary then went east until Lansdowne Avenue.
 It then went south to Wallace Avenue.
 It then went east along Wallace's south side to Brock Avenue.
 The boundary then went south along Brock Avenue to Queen Street West.
 It went east again, along the south side of Queen until Elm Grove Avenue.
 It went south along Elm Grove until King Street West.
 At King Street West, it went west along King's north side until Spencer Avenue.
 The boundary then moved south along Spencer's western side all the way to the southern boundary, Lake Ontario.
-The western boundary started on the eastern edge of the Humber River, going north to the C.N.R.
-Lakeshore tracks.
+The western boundary started on the eastern edge of the Humber River, going north to the CNR Lakeshore tracks.
 It went east along these tracks to the city limits, at the western edge of High Park.
 The western boundary continued in a straight-line north to Bloor Street West, near Wendigo Way.
-It continued eastwards to the C.N.R./C.P.R. tracks.
-From there it travelled north-westerly along C.N.R. tracks until it met up with the northern boundary at the east-west C.P.R.tracks.
+It continued eastwards to the CNR / CPR tracks.
+From there it travelled north-westerly along CNR tracks until it met up with the northern boundary at the east–west CPR tracks.